Scientific Name

 How to Grow and Care

-Though the large variety of species within the Opuntia genus means different types of prickly pears may need slightly different care, all are desert cacti that need lots of sun, lots of light, and very little water.
-So if you live in a hot, arid area, these plants can generally be planted outside, left alone, and enjoyed.
+Although the large variety of species within the Opuntia genus means that different types of prickly pears may require slightly different care, all are desert cacti that need lots of sun, plenty of light, and very little water.
+So, if you live in a hot, arid area, these plants can generally be planted outside, left alone, and enjoyed.

 See more at How to Grow and Care for Opuntia.